Valid F-screening in linear regression: Selective p-values in a retrospective analysis

 \section{Selective p-values in a retrospective analysis}

-In the applied literature, examples abound of analyses where Step 2 was carried out without accounting for Step 1\footnote{Here are some examples of published papers that clearly state that the two-step procedure in Box~\ref{box:box1} was applied with a standard test in Step 2: (i) ``If the groups tested are different, we report the p-values of post hoc tests but omit the p-value of the omnibus test.
+In the applied literature, examples abound of analyses where Step 2 would not have been carried out if Step 1 had not rejected\footnote{Here are some examples of published papers that clearly state that Step 2 was carried out if and only if $\hov$ was rejected in Step 1: (i) ``If the groups tested are different, we report the p-values of post hoc tests but omit the p-value of the omnibus test.
 If the groups did not test as different, only the P value of the omnibus test is reported'' \citep[page 13]{kula2024DbhydroxybutyrateStabilizesHippocampala}; (ii) Table 2 of \citet{wang2024MarginStabilityAffected}, where NA's denote hypotheses that were left untested because the overall test was not rejected; (iii) ``Post hoc pairwise comparisons were only performed if the omnibus test was significant'' \citep[caption of Figure 5]{tams2020MethadoneClinicalPathway}.}.
 If the original data for such an analysis were available to the reader, then they could reanalyze the data using the methods in Section~\ref{sec:method}.
 Unfortunately, the raw data are often not available.
 In this section, we demostrate that one can use the usual software output of a least squares linear regression (e.g., the output of \verb=summary(lm(y~x))= in \verb=R=) to ``correct'' Step 2 of Box~\ref{box:box1} when a standard test of $\hoM$ was used.
 We refer to this as a \emph{retrospective} analysis, as it can be applied retrospectively to the results of a published paper, without access to the raw data.

 Standard software packages for fitting linear models output the proportion of variance explained ($\RR^2$) and the residual standard error ($\RSE$), defined as

 as well as $\FhoM$ \eqref{eq:fstat}.
 These three quantities suffice to compute $\psel$ \eqref{eq:pselchisq}.